 It is not often you will find me in front of the stove taking on a new recipe or creating one of my own.
 Just this past week I vowed to become more knowledgeable when it comes to cooking and try to make different foods for my family.
 I’m not quite sure why I took on this mission, maybe it was a challenge and something I felt I needed to conquer.
 Tired of being the mom who is laughed at for her cooking skills I’ve decided to plow forward and cook away.

 So today I bring you one of my first very own original recipes.
-I will take you through what I did and end with some notes on what I would change.

 - Frozen Hash Browns